| Troops

 word on casualties or on arrangements to hand over

+bodies.
 The government launched an appeal on state radio for

+blood donations.
 Both sides have suffered hundreds of casualties since

 the LTTE launched the latest offensive four weeks ago to

 capture Jaffna, the stronghold they lost in 1996.
+Independent verification of events is not possible as

 journalists are not allowed into the war zone.